JRD971000/Code-Multilevel-MLORAS/README.md

 ```
 python train.py
 ```
 A full list of arguments can be found by running with `--help`.
-A pre-trained model is also included as `trained_model.pth`.
+A pre-trained model is also included as `Model/model_trained.pth`.

 ## Testing